tldr-pages/tldr/pages/common/jenv.md

 # jenv

-> JEnv is a command line tool to help you forget how to set the "JAVA_HOME" environment variable.
+> Command line tool to manage the "JAVA_HOME" environment variable.
 > More information: <https://www.jenv.be/>.

 - Add a java version to jEnv: